eugenia1984/english/glossary.md

 - **efforts** are the attempts or hard work put into doing something.
 Like, `His efforts in the project were noticeable`. `Coordinating efforts` in a project means organizing everyone's work so the project is successful.
 It's like making sure all parts of a puzzle fit together.

+- **either** at the end of a negative sentence, it means the same situation applies to them too.
+For example: ``I don't like carrots.
+My sister doesn't like them, either.``

 - **energetic**: means having a lot of energy, enthusiasm, and a readiness to act.

 - **Engaging** means interesting or able to attract attention.
 For example: ``She writes engaging stories means her stories are very interesting.``